25 Great Things To Do in Atlanta with Toddlers and Preschoolers

 10. Atlantic Station

-Visit the hip neighborhood of Atlantic Station for Movies in Central Park during the summer months.
-During winter, the park makes it "snow" on the hour.
-Either time is a great time to visit.
+Visit the hip attraction of Atlantic Station for movie events during the summer months, and "snow" days during the winter.
+Either time is a great time to visit!

 Make your own lantern and walk in this art scene parade, which is fast becoming an Atlanta tradition.
 This event has been temporarily suspended due to Covid precautions.

-Kids can learn AND play at the Atlanta Children's Museum.
+Kids can learn AND play at the Children's Museum of Atlanta.
 Photo courtesy of the museum

 13. Gaze at the Stars